AdobeDocs/experience-manager-cloud-service.en/help/edge/overview.md

 You can also use Edge Delivery Services with [Adobe Target,](https://www.aem.live/developer/target-integration) [Real User Monitoring (RUM)](https://www.aem.live/developer/rum) to diagnose usage and performance of your sites, and [Launch.](https://experienceleague.adobe.com/en/docs/experience-platform/tags/home)

-## Getting Access to Edge Delivery Services {#getting-access}
+## Getting Started with Edge Delivery Services {#getting-started}

 It is easy to get started using Edge Delivery Services.
 Get started by following the [Getting Started - Developer Tutorial.](https://www.aem.live/developer/tutorial)

-## Getting Help from Adobe {#adobe-gethelp}
+## Getting Help from Adobe {#getting-help}

-You can engage with Adobe product teams via your provisioned product collaboration channel (see below for access details) to answer questions on product use or best practices.
-There are no Service Level Targets (SLTs) associated with the conversations via the product collaboration channel.
-If a product issue needs additional investigation and troubleshooting, and must meet response SLTs, you can submit a support ticket following the [support process.](https://experienceleague.adobe.com/?support-tab=home#support)

 Adobe provides three channels to help you with Edge Delivery Services:

-* Engage with community resources for general inquiries
+* Engage with [community resources](#community-resources) for general inquiries.
-* Access your Product Collaboration Channel for specific questions
+* Access your [product collaboration channel](#collaboration-channel) for specific questions.
-* Log a support ticket to solve major and critical issues
+* [Log a support ticket](#support-ticket) to solve major and critical issues.

-### Access Community Resources {#community-resource}
+### Access Community Resources {#community-resources}

-Adobe is committed to empowering you with the best community engagement & support for Edge Delivery Services and Document-based Authoring .
+Adobe is committed to empowering you with the best community engagement and support for Edge Delivery Services, AEM-based, and document-based authoring.

 * Participate in [Experience League Community](https://adobe.ly/3Q6kTKl) to ask questions, share feedback, initiate discussions, seek assistance from Adobe experts and AEM Advisors/Champs, and connect with like-minded individuals in real-time.
 * Join our [Discord channel,](https://discord.gg/aem-live) a more casual platform for real-time interactions and quick idea exchanges.

-### How to Access Your Product Collaboration Channel {#collab-channel}
+### How to Access Your Product Collaboration Channel {#collaboration-channel}

-Given the value of direct communication channel with customers, all AEM customers at launch will establish a Slack channel for speed, critical updates, and scaled reporting on experience quality.
-You receive an invitation from Adobe to join a Slack channel specific to your organization.
+Given the value of direct communication channel with users, all AEM projects at launch will establish a Slack channel for speed, critical updates, and scaled reporting on experience quality.
+You will receive an invitation from Adobe to join a Slack channel specific to your organization.

-For more information, see [Using the Slack Bot](https://www.aem.live/docs/slack) document for more details.
+For more information, see the document [Using the Slack Bot](https://www.aem.live/docs/slack) for more details.

+You can engage with Adobe product teams via your provisioned product collaboration channel to answer questions on product use or best practices.
+There are no service level targets (SLTs) associated with the conversations via the product collaboration channel.

 ### Logging a Support Ticket {#support-ticket}

-Steps to log a support ticket via the Admin Console:
+If a product issue needs additional investigation and troubleshooting and must meet response SLTs, you can submit a support ticket following this process via the Admin Console:

 1. [Following the standard support process,](https://experienceleague.adobe.com/?support-tab=home#support) create a ticket.
 1. Add **Edge Delivery** in the title of the ticket.